Guillawme/cryoem-computing/README.md

 # Some scientific computing stuff

-Modulefiles, SLURM submission templates, wrappers and other various scripts I use for cryo-EM computing.
+Modulefiles, SLURM submission templates, configuration files, wrappers and other various scripts I use for cryo-EM computing.

 **These files contain custom configuration (especially paths) that will prevent them from working on any system.
 Adjust to your system's specificities if you